juniorsundarCasual/TGT/vault/volume-2.chapter-154.md

 "It needs to be sent directly into the space within the spine protecting the spinal cord," Jean reminded.
 "Do not let it disperse in the muscle or the blood vessels."

-"Worry not, Young miss," Josie responded.
+"Worry not, Young Miss," Josie responded.
 "This slave will be careful."

 Immediately after, Josie pressed her open palms along the woman's back and rubbed lightly over the spine.
 As she did so, an ethereal glow bloomed in the affected region, as though a light was shining from inside the woman's body.